 This is somehow related to the previous point, as that special thing you show in the foreground will often be your subject.
 What I mean by “define your subject” is that what you want to show must be crystal clear.
 If your image is too messy and has too many subjects of equal importance, you will get the viewer wondering, “what the heck is he trying to show?”.
 “What story is he trying to tell?”, “What is there to understand in this picture?”.

 Generally, pictures that work well show a scene that is super obvious and easy to understand, with one or a limited number of subjects.

-However, if you description turns out to be something like “A person looks at a tree, and in the tree a squirrel is jumping on a nut, and the clouds are really special, and we can see clearly beautiful flowers in the foregroud…” then your picture might be a little too messy!
+However, if your description turns out to be something like “A person looks at a tree, and in the tree, a squirrel is jumping on a nut, and the clouds are really special, and we can see clearly beautiful flowers in the foreground…” then your picture might be a little too messy!
 Too many elements are distracting and the story told by your image becomes confusing.

 Let’s take the same example images and study them a little more to illustrate points #2 and #3: